falnatsheh/EcoGallery/README.md

         android:layout_alignParentBottom="true"
         />

-3- You need to use EcoGalleryAdapterView instead of AdapterView.
+3- Use EcoGalleryAdapterView instead of AdapterView.

 ##Limitation: